Before you start

 The criteria judges use to evaluate your project.

-One of the questions you’re probably thinking is, what happens now that my project has been submitted?
+One of the questions you’re probably thinking is, what will the judges be looking for in my project?

 During the first judging stage, judges will focus on what you’ve submitted as part of your project site.
 This is your chance to show off your very best work.
-Your project will be judged using the criteria listed below.
+Take the time to review your project with these tips and the criteria listed below.